brandon-mason/CS4337-project/README.md

 ### 4. Note Mapping

 ### 5. Audio Playback
-- Uses FluidSynth for MIDI synthesis
+- Uses MidiUtil to create a midi file
-- Plays notes with appropriate durations
+- Uses sf2_loader to generate a wav file from the midi file
 - Supports adjustable tempo

 ## Note Types